 Before you take out any loan, even it is just a £200 loan, you need to think about how you are going to repay it.
 It can be difficult to take the time to think about this when you need money now.
 It is easy to just worry about the money that you need and how you are getting it and forget about the fact that it needs to be repaid.
 However, it is really important because it will save you a significant amount of money if you make sure that the payments are made on time.
 All lenders will charge you extra money if you do not repay on time and you want to avoid this extra cost.

 In order to make repaying a loan easier it is a good idea to start with finding the cheapest loan that you can get.
 This means that you will have less to repay.
 One way to do this is to compare different loans and see which is the cheapest.
-This can be tricky but if you go to Omacl they will take the details of the loan that you are looking for and send you information about lenders that will give you money.
-This can be handy as you can then compare the lenders they give you and see which will be the cheapest.
+This can be tricky but if you go to Omacl they can give you a quote that you can then take to compare against other lenders.
+This can be handy as you can then compare other lenders on the internet and see which will be the cheapest.

 A fast cash advance lender will normally give you details of when they want the loan to be repaid and it is wise to have a direct debit set up to make sure that you repay it when it is due.
 Once you have done this, you will be aware of how much money you will be expected to pay and then you can start to think about where you will get this money from.